ParthMahadik/Caartoonify_Background/README.md

 # Caartoonify_Background
-Cartoonify thr background of an image or a video
+Cartoonify the background of an image or a video